The Adams differentials on the classes $h_j^3$: Code

-(Note that $c_{r+1} = d(e_{r+1}) \in I^{r+1} \cdot \mathrm{cb}(\BP_*\BP)$.)
-This corresponds to the statement that $d_r(\epsilon) = 0$.\footnote{More specifically, the class $w_r$ can be viewed as a class which supports a differential pre-empting the one on $\epsilon$.
+In this case we have the statement that $d_r(\epsilon) = 0$.\footnote{More specifically, the class $w_r$ can be viewed as a class which supports a differential pre-empting the one on $\epsilon$.
 Note that this implies that in order to compute the $d_r$-differential one needs knowledge of all shorter length differentials.} \item If no such $w_r$ exists, then we may conclude that there is a class

 which is detected by $c_r$ and survives to the $E_r$-page of the algebraic Novikov spectral sequence where it is hit by the differential $d_r(\epsilon) = \zeta$. \end{itemize} \end{enumerate}

 In order to apply this procedure to the classes $h_j^3$ there is one more wrinkle we need to iron out.
 In the statement of \Cref{prop:alg-n-diff} both the source and target of the differential we wish to prove were stated in terms of the names for classes coming from the \emph{Cartan--Eilenberg $E_2$-page}.
 This means we will have to provide a precise procedure for translating between these naming schemes.